PricelessJewel05/Lita_Aws_EC2_project/README.md

 #### Storage configuration
 Amount of storage was set to remain at 8gb
 #### Review of processes done in launching instance
-Input information was checked to be correct from top to bottom
+Input data was checked to be correct from top to bottom
 #### Final launching of instance
 Instance was launched with 2/2 check pass seen after a few minutes of initializing.
 Instance status was seen to be running.
 Belown is details of running instance.                                                                                    !{instance}(/launchinstance.png)